llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 /// which buffers are put into which "allocation scope". class LifetimeTrace {
 public:
+  virtual Block *getAllocScope() const = 0;
-  virtual ~LifetimeTrace() = default;
+  virtual Attribute getMemorySpace() const = 0;
 };

 /// top level memory trace info for multiple scopes.
-Each key-value is the
+Each element of scopeTraces
-///  "allocation scope" and the LifetimeTrace struct MemoryTraceScopes {
+/// should contain an "allocation scope" and the implementation-defined lifetime
-  llvm::DenseMap<Block *, std::unique_ptr<LifetimeTrace>> scopeToTraces;
+/// data
+struct MemoryTraceScopes {
+  llvm::SmallVector<std::unique_ptr<LifetimeTrace>> scopeTraces;
   MemoryTraceScopes() = default;
 };